 7. Go For a Tune-Up

-Take your car into the shop and make sure any leaks or other issues are taken care of.
+Prepare your car for shipping far enough in advance so that you have time to take your car into the shop and make sure any leaks or other issues are taken care of.
 If you arrive at pick up with a mysterious leak, your driver may not clear your car for transportation.

 While the leak may be harmless or ongoing with no other issues, the driver has no way of ensuring it won’t be a safety risk while on the road.
 Beyond this, if your car is on the top rack of a vehicle transport truck, your leak may be dripping down to the car below.